Roger Mellie: Fictional biography

 Born Roger Edward Paul Mellie in 1937 in North Shields, Roger was educated at Fulchester Mixed Infants, Bartlepool Grammar School, and the Oxford Remand Centre.
-He began his broadcasting career as a cub reporter on the news with Robert Dougall and shot to fame doing genital mutilation routines at the London Palladium.
+He began his broadcasting career as a cub reporter on the news with Robert Dougall and shot to fame filling in for a poorly Bruce Forsyth on Saturday Night at the London Palladium with his "Last Turkey in the Shop" routine, featuring genital mutilation routines.
 Recruited by Fulchester Television he became a popular TV personality and established his own production company, MellieVision.
-He often stays at his favourite lap-dancing club until gone three in the morning but lives in Fulchester with his 17-year-old Thai wife and 15 Staffordshire Bull Terriers.
-He has had five previous wives (two 'accidentally' murdered) and is a convicted rapist, undischarged bankrupt, a hopeless alcoholic, extremely sexist, very right-wing, a bigot and a recovering cocaine addict.
-He once almost died while unveiling a plaque, but was resuscitated by the nurses in hospital, and promptly ordered his breakfast - sausages, fried bread, fried eggs, black pudding and several other heart-destroying items!
+Mellie was frequently pulled over for drink-driving and, in 1986, he ran over and killed a bus queue.
+He often stays at his favourite lap-dancing club in Acton until past 3am, but lives in Fulchester with his 17-year-old Thai wife and fifteen Staffordshire Bull Terriers.
+He has had five previous wives (two "accidentally" murdered) and is a convicted rapist, undischarged bankrupt, a hopeless alcoholic, extremely sexist, very right-wing, a bigot and a recovering cocaine addict.
+He owned a restaurant in Stoke Newington with Alex Higgins, George Best and Chris Quinten.
+He once almost died while unveiling a plaque, but was resuscitated by the nurses in hospital, and promptly ordered his breakfast - sausages, fried bread, fried eggs, black pudding and several other heart-destroying items.

-Roger's straight man is Tom, in early strips, a director or producer, later a portmanteau figure, an agent for Roger or a television executive, to suit the script.
-In one issue, he has a sign reading 'Tom - Straight Man'.
-One of Roger's defining features is that he will always arrive very late, regardless of if it's to a job or simply a meeting despite Tom making desperate attempts to make sure he understands the importance of being on time (leading to Tom's catchphrase of 'Where the Hell is Roger?').
-Roger usually arrives announcing 'Sorry I'm late, Tom'.
-In one strip, Tom imagines Roger has arrived on time only to discover that it is a life-size cardboard cut-out, and, on another occasion, Tom is utterly shocked as Roger arrives two minutes early - but then he wakes up.
+Roger's straight man is Tom, in early strips, a director or producer, later a portmanteau figure, an agent for Roger or a television executive, to suit the situation.
+In one issue, he has a sign reading "Tom - Straight Man".
+One of Roger's defining features is that he will always arrive very late, regardless of if it is to a job or simply a meeting, despite Tom making desperate attempts to make sure Roger understands the importance of being on time (leading to Tom's catchphrase of "Where the Hell is Roger?").
+Roger usually arrives announcing "Sorry I'm late, Tom".
+In one strip, Tom imagines Roger has arrived on time only to discover that it is a life-size cardboard cutout, and, on another occasion, Tom is utterly shocked as Roger arrives two minutes early - but then he wakes up.
 Roger and Tom have crossed over into the Billy the Fish strip occasionally before realising they are in the wrong page.
 They are used in other Viz strips when a reporter or narrator is needed and, on these occasions, Roger is generally (although not always) without his usual lecherous and/or violent behaviour.